|

 Used with the author’s permission

 William Baer is a writer, editor, translator, and professor.
 Born in Geneva, New York, and raised in The Bronx and New Jersey, he credits Poe, Borges, Nemerov, and Dickey as being his greatest influences.
-William was editor of The Formalist, a small journal of metrical poetry, from 1990-2004, is the author of fifteen books, and was recently named a Guggenheim fellow.
-When he isn’t working with words, he enjoys sports (especially boxing) and cinema (he’s a critic for Crisis magazine).
-William currently lives with his family in Indiana, where he teaches at the University of Evansville and is having a lot of fun writing musicals.
+The author of 35 books, William is the recipient of fellowships from the Guggenheim Foundation, the Fulbright Program, the National Endowment for the Arts, and he won the Jack Nicholson Screenwriting Award at the University of Southern California's Graduate School of Cinema.
+When he isn't working with words, he enjoys sports (especially boxing) and cinema (he's a critic for Crisis magazine).
+William lives with his family in Indiana, where he teaches at the University of Evansville.

 cork: